 Incidental observation, which I admit being unprepared to fully comment on: the couple were notoriously sensitive to criticism about themselves, but the biggest queer-themed hit up to that point, Danny L. Zialcita’s Si Malakas, si Maganda, at si Mahinhin [The Strong, the Pretty, and the Timid] (Trigon Cinema Arts, 1980), came out around this time.
 The surest speculation I can make is that the movie was released just as the controversy over Manila by Night was making headlines all over the world.
 Imelda was certainly not going to risk her culture-czarina status over what appeared to be a potboiler that would never attract the same amount of attention as the production she deemed was a smear on her dream of setting up what she termed the City of Man.

 whom I’d interviewed more than once) was known for.
-The softdrink beauties and the comedy trio used to have their own regular projects with Regal Films (also Manila by Night’s production outfit), but when the production company severed its ties with de la Cruz and his talents as a result of the controversy, this indicated to me that the accused had enough of a strong case to demand that Regal either take their side or risk a lawsuit.I had to conclude that the rape accusation may have been one of the publicity gimmicks de la Cruz (
+The softdrink beauties and the comedy trio used to have their own regular projects with Regal Films (also Manila by Night’s production outfit).
+When the production company severed its ties with de la Cruz and his talents as a result of the controversy, that indicated to me that the accused had enough of a strong case to demand that Regal either take their side or risk a lawsuit.I had to conclude that the rape accusation may have been one of the publicity gimmicks de la Cruz (

 The circumstances behind the incident, where the alleged rapists invited the actresses to visit a room in a five-star hotel, had no indication of coercion or the use of an incapacitating agent; each side claimed that the other was enthusiastic about extending invitations to visit the room.
 The last few weeks before Paloma announced she was dropping her case, only de la Cruz continued to denounce the comedians.
 The Senate President, unfortunately, is a right-wing pro-Church bigot with the expected sexist and homophobic trains of thought; the condition gives rise to less-informed liberals readily believing that he shares the same type of malevolence with his associates – which, according to people within showbiz circles, is far from true.